emberjs/rfcs/text/0779-first-class-component-templates.md

 ### Scope

 Second, and closely related to the global namespace problem: there is presently no good way for users to introduce or use locally-scoped code.
-Every component, helper, and modifier must live in its own file, and be globally availbale—even if it is meant to be used privately.
+Every component, helper, and modifier must live in its own file, and be globally available—even if it is meant to be used privately.
 Where JavaScript modules provide users to control their public APIs in terms of `export`s, Ember apps largely cannot take advantage of those for anything which interacts with the template layer.

 In practice, this has a number of knock-on effects for Ember code.